FLO-2DKaren/FLO-2D-Tutorial-Source/source/Advanced-Lessons/Module 6.rst

 9. Click the map where the breach should go and fill the table.

-10. You can choose a good location based on engineering judgment.
+10. Choose a good location based on engineering judgment.

 11. The data is listed in step 3, 4 and 5.